Chairman, IALF Board

 She is most proud of the three children that she and her husband Rodney raise on their grain and cattle farm in southern Illinois.

 Robert A. Easter served as President of the University of Illinois System from 2012 to 2015.
 Prior to his appointment as President, Dr. Easter served as Interim Chancellor of the University of Illinois at Urbana Champaign from 2009 to 2011 and as Dean of the College of Agricultural, Consumer and Environmental Sciences (ACES) from 2002-2009.
 He has served as Head of the Department of Animal Sciences from 1996 to 2001 and has been on the Animal Sciences faculty since 1976.
 In 2006, President George W. Bush appointed Dr. Easter to the Board for International Food and Agricultural Development (BIFAD), and in 2007 he was appointed as chair of BIFAD.
 Dr. Easter is a Fellow of the American Society of Animal Science and an honorary member of the American Society of Agricultural and Biological Engineers.
-He currently serves on the Boards of Agrible, Aptimmune, 1st Farm Credit Services, Supporters of Agricultural Research (SoAR) and the Riley Memorial Foundation.
-Easter’s academic expertise is in swine nutrition and production.
-His teaching has been recognized by the Midwest Section of the American Society of Animal Science (ASAS) and his research with ASAS American Feed Industry Association Award in Non-ruminant Nutrition Organization.
-He is a recipient of the Illinois Farm Bureau Charles Schuman award.
+He currently serves on the Boards of Supporters of Agricultural Research (SoAR) the Illinois State Fair Foundation and is an advisor to the Serra Ventures Ag Tech Fund and two USAID Innovation Labs Easter’s academic expertise is in swine nutrition and production.
+He has an honorary doctorate from Iowa State University and is a recipient of the Illinois Farm Bureau Charles Schuman award and the Prairie Farmer Honorary Master Farmer award.

 Becky graduated from the University of Illinois in 1995 with a bachelor’s degree in Agricultural Communications.
 She earned her MBA with an emphasis in Marketing from Illinois State University in 2000.
 Becky started her career at GROWMARK in 1994 first as an intern in the Corporate Communications area then full time in the Marketing Communications area as an Advertising Coordinator.
 In 1998, she moved into the Agronomy area as a Communications Manager and in 2000 became the Agronomy Marketing Manager, responsible for the marketing direction of Agronomy Division products and services.
 In 2007, Becky became the Manager of GROWMARK’s Career Development Department.
 January of 2012 Becky became the Director of Organization and System Development, and in January 2014 she became the Director of Talent Management for GROWMARK, Inc. providing leadership and direction to the Talent Acquisition, Member Employment, University Relations, and Organization and System Development Divisions.
 In the spring of 2017, Becky accepted the position as Director of Compliance and Communications leading the overall communication efforts of the GROWMARK System.